7 Breastfeeding Positions & How to Try Them

 1. Laid-back breastfeeding position

-Also called the “reclined position” or “biological nursing”, the laid-back breastfeeding position is one of the best breastfeeding positions for newborns and new mamas.
+Also called the “reclined position” or “biological nursing”, the laid-back breastfeeding position is one of the better newborn breastfeeding positions for new mamas:

-You recline comfortably, propping yourself up with pillows, while your baby lies on their front on your chest.
+• Recline comfortably, propping yourself up with pillows while your baby lies on their front across your chest or tummy

-From this breastfeeding position, your little one can use their instincts to explore the area, find your breast, and latch on, with you gently assisting as needed.
+• From this breastfeeding position, skin-to-skin contact encourages your baby to use their instincts to find your breast and latch on, with you gently assisting as needed

 Cradle hold breastfeeding position